 Do you sometimes feel like you’re not completely present?
-Is your mind running a thoughts marathon?
+Is your mind running a thought marathon?
 One moment you’re planning lunch, the next you’re already worried about work.

 Suddenly, something else pops up in your mind.
 And it’s completely unrelatable to your lunch or work.
 In the end, your mind feels like a gazillion people stuck in a bus shouting and gasping for air.
 All at the same time.

 In all that mess, where are you?
 You are stuck in no man’s land.
 Do you feel like this?
 What’s inside besides the people on the bus?
 What triggers you?
 Is there anything that gives you butterflies in the stomach?
 What are your silliest dreams or your Oscars?

 In order to empty the bus, you need to become more self-aware.
 That’s why you should welcome some self-lovin in your life!
 If you set time for mindful art journaling, you will start improving what’s important: self-care!